behdaad/SNPArchitecture/README.md

 }
 ```

-Here `AboutViewController ` tells `AboutInteractor` user has tapped the button:
+Here `AboutViewController` tells `AboutInteractor` that user has tapped the button:

 ```swift
 extension AboutViewController {